Epiklizard/math-club-webapp/implement/HOW-TO-IMPLEMENT.md

 ```sh
 $ nodemon server.js
 ```
 NOW you can access the webapplication on 192.168.15.4:3000 for example.
+To go into depth with code, navigate to the code-walkthrough .md files